 - Intentional Development: Allow development of park-facing parcels along Villa Maria near intersection of South College for well-designed mix of hospitality and services, along with detached residential and attached small format multi-family

-- Foster Commercial Cooridor: Provide an integrated shopping, dining, office and multi-family living options along South College corridor
+- Foster Commercial Corridor: Provide an integrated shopping, dining, office and multi-family living options along South College corridor

 - Improve Streetscape: Street improvements on South College should balance pedestrian, bike, and automotive traffic to create more connectivity between park and surrounding neighborhoods